thuvasooriya/.phoenix/readme.md

 # phoenix

 **nix** setup to be reborn again and again anywhere and everywhere.

 Apart from the sexy name, this config is nowhere near useable.
 I'm currently testing it on my macbook with apple silicon and some of my cute little linux machines which are also aarch64.
 So I don't think this is the phoe**nix** that I want it to be yet, but I mean... when is a child ever what you want to be. (cringe intended)

 ## Current Goals

 - siphon the whole ghostty terminal setup on macOS to be reproducible
 - transfer all homebrew packages
 - setup universal nvchad config w/ wo/ nixvim
-- tmux setup for sexy ssh sessions with neofetch
+- tmux or zellij or just ghostty windows

 ## Looking Forward

 - balancing nix-darwin and home-manager to give maximum reusability between linux and macOS
 - learn nix stuff
 - error handling